UW-Madison-DSI/crop_disease_forecasting_tool/README.md

 # **Forecasting Model Tools: API and Dashboard**

-This API leverages the power of environmental data to predict the likelihood of diseases like Tarspot, Spore and Gray Leaf Spot on corn crops.
+This open source plant disease forecasting API and Dashboard opens new opportunities for proactive and data-driven decision-making in agriculture.
+Such tools enable farmers, agronomists, and plant pathologists to monitor and predict disease outbreaks with greater accuracy and timeliness.
+By leveraging weather data, disease models, and historical disease spread patterns, our tool provides critical insights that empower users to take preventive actions, potentially reducing the impact of diseases on crops.

-## Features
+## App Features

-- Predicts the probability of disease incidence based on key environmental variables.
+- Predicts the probability of Tar Spot disease incidence based on key environmental variables from Wisconet.
-- Customizable action thresholds that allow users to define risk levels for interventions.
+- Includes customizable action thresholds that allow users to define risk levels and dates of interest.
-- Returns the probability and risk classification for the given thresholds.
+- Returns the probability and risk classification for the given thresholds and a 7 days range on the settled date given by the user.

-## Dashboard
+- Shows trends of the environmental variables that play a role in the forecasting model.

 Visit our [dashboard here](https://connect.doit.wisc.edu/tarspot_forecasting_app/)

 ## API Endpoints

+Our API includes the risk models: Tarspot, Gray Leaf Spot, FrogEye Leaf Spot and Sporecaster.

 **Base URL**: [Forecast Crop Disease API](https://connect.doit.wisc.edu/forecasting_crop_disease/)